zortje/mysql-keeper/README.md

 Detects the following issues

-* A column with auto_increment should have a primary key
 * Duplicate indices
+* Missing primary key on auto_increment column
+* Redundant unique index on primary key
+* Redundant key index on primary key

 #### Checklist

 * Issues
- * Redundant unique index (like on primary)
  * Inconsistent usage of character sets (table and fields)
 * optimizations
- * Numeric fields should not be signed if no negative values are stored
+ * Numeric fields should be unsigned if no negative values are present in the table